-A В С Е F G Н Ι J L М N
+A В С Е F G Н I J L М N

 Activities Allowed or Unallowed Allowable Costs/Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions

-Y Y Y N Y N N Y N N Y Ν
+Y Y Y N Y N N Y N N Y N

 - 1. Under the 5310 program: - a.
 For awards prior to October 1, 2012, funds are available only for capital expenses (and associated administrative, planning, and technical assistance) to support the provision of transportation services to meet the special needs of elderly individuals and individuals with disabilities.
-Operating expenses are not allowed.

-- b.
-For awards on or after October 1, 2012, funds are available for operating and capital expenses for transportation services that address the needs of seniors and individuals with disabilities (49 USC 5310(b)(1)). - 2.
+Operating expenses are not allowed. - b.
+For awards on or after October 1, 2012, funds are available for operating and capital expenses for transportation services that address the needs of seniors and individuals with disabilities (49 USC 5310(b)(1)). - c.
+For awards on or after December 27, 2020, under the Coronavirus Response and Relief Supplemental Appropriations Act 2021 (CRRSAA) or FY 2021 and prior appropriations, funds must be used for operating expenses unless the recipient has certified that it has not furloughed any employees.
+Funds can be used for either operating or capital expenses if the recipient has certified that it has not furloughed any employees. - 2.
 Under the JARC program, funds may be used for capital, planning, and operating expenses (and associated administrative, planning, and technical assistance) that support access to jobs and reverse commute projects (49 USC 5316(b)). - 3.
 "Access to jobs" projects are defined as projects relating to the development and maintenance of transportation services designed to transport welfare recipients and eligible low-income individuals to and from jobs and activities related to their employment, including: - a.
 Transportation projects to finance planning, capital, and operating costs of providing access to jobs under Chapter 53 of 49 USC; - b.
-Promoting public transportation by low-income workers, including the use of public transportation by workers with non-traditional work schedules; - c.
+Promoting public transportation by low-income workers, including the use of public transportation by workers with nontraditional work schedules; - c.
 Promoting the use of transit vouchers for welfare recipients and eligible low-income individuals; and - d.
 Promoting the use of employer-provided transportation, including the transit pass benefit program under section 132 of the Internal Revenue Code of 1986, as amended (49 USC 5316(a)(1)). - 4.
-"Reverse commute" projects are defined as public transportation projects designed to transport residents of urbanized areas and other-than-urbanized areas to suburban employment opportunities, including any projects to: - a.
+"Reverse commute" projects are defined as public transportation projects designed to transport residents of urbanized areas and other-than-urbanized areas to suburban employment opportunities, including any projects to:

+- a.
 Subsidize the costs associated with adding reverse commute bus, train, carpool, van routes, or service from urbanized areas and other-than-urbanized areas to suburban workplaces; - b.
-Subsidize the purchase or lease by a non-profit organization or public agency of a van or bus dedicated to shuttling employees from their residences to a suburban workplace; or - c.
+Subsidize the purchase or lease by a nonprofit organization or public agency of a van or bus dedicated to shuttling employees from their residences to a suburban workplace; or - c.
 Otherwise facilitate the provision of public transportation services to suburban employment opportunities (49 USC 5316(a)(4)). - 5.
 Under the New Freedom program, funds are available for capital and operating expenses (and associated administrative, planning, and technical assistance) that support new public transportation services beyond those required by the ADA and new public transportation alternatives beyond those required by the ADA designed to assist individuals with disabilities with accessing transportation services, including transportation to and from jobs and employment support services (49 USC 5317(b)(1)).

-CFDA 20.527 PUBLIC TRANSPORTATION EMERGENCY RELIEF PROGRAM
+ASSISTANCE LISTING 20.527 PUBLIC TRANSPORTATION EMERGENCY RELIEF PROGRAM